 Parents and students are encouraged to monitor students' progress using the CMSD online grade book program, PowerSchool, and Schoology.
 Both parents and students will be provided log-in information at the beginning of the school year or enrollment.
-Usernames and passwords can be

 SAFETY INFORMATION